fischeversenker/aerion-vscode/README.md

-# Coffeecup VSCode Extension
+# CoffeeCup VSCode Extension

-This extension adds time tracking from Coffeecup.app to VSCode.
-Requires the Coffeecup CLI to be installed and functional.
+This extension adds time tracking from coffeecup.app to VSCode.
+Requires the CoffeeCup CLI to be installed and functional.
 See [Requirements](#requirements).

 ## Features